Why are my pictures blurry? This is one of the most frequent questions that beginners ask.

 Always remember to switch back to autofocus when you have finished with manual mode.
 Otherwise, you may find yourself missing a shot.

-It is important to embrace your failures as frustrating as they might be.
-If you do find that your photo is blurred, try to examine why it might be.
+It is important to embrace your failures, as frustrating as they might be.
+If you find that your photo is blurry, try to examine the reasons behind it.

-With a bit of practice and using the tips above you will be on your way to capturing pin-sharp photos in no time.
+But with a bit of practice and using the tips above you will be on your way to capturing pin-sharp photos in no time!